 JAm Acad Child Adolesc Psychiatry.
 2006 Oct;45(10):1171-8.

-Cognitive-behavioral therapy for PANDAS-related obsessive-compulsive disorder: findings from
+Cognitive-behavioral therapy for PANDAS-related obsessive-compulsive disorder: findings from a

 preliminary waitlist controlled open trial.